Solar Incentives in Maryland and How to Sell Your SRECs

 Wondering exactly what incentives are available to homeowner’s who purchase their solar PV arrays here in Maryland?
 We know there is a lot of misleading information out there and we want to help.
 The purpose of this article is to provide you with a little bit of our reliable and knowledgeable expertise on solar-panel installations here in Maryland and what kind of opportunities there are for paying down the system you invested $20,000 – $50,000 in faster.

 Most are aware of the federal 30% tax rebate.
-This rebate was scheduled to end in 2016, however it was recently extended!
-This means if you plan on going solar in the near future, and have your system fully installed and paid in full by December 31st, 2019 you will receive a 30% tax credit!
-After 2019 the credit is reduced to 26% until 2020, then 22% in 2021, and finally 10% thereafter.
+This rebate was scheduled to end in 2024, however it was recently extended with the Inflation Reduction Act!
+This means if you plan on going solar in the near future, and have your system fully installed and paid in full by December 31st, 2032 you will receive a 30% tax credit!
+After 2032 the credit is reduced to 26% in 2033, then 22% in 2034, and disappears in 2035, unless Congress continues it.

 In order to qualify for this federal tax credit you must have a tax burden/taxable income.
 If you are unable to apply the full credit amount for the tax year in which your array was installed, you’ll have the opportunity to roll the remaining value in to the next year, thanks Uncle Sam!